vishal456/project3/README.md

 ### Problem:

 A pair of agents learn to play tennis.
 Aim is to make both the tennis agent learn to hit the ball over the net.
-I have tried to solve this by using DDGP DeppRL aglorithm.
+I have tried to solve this by using DDGP DeepRL aglorithm.

 ![Trained Agent][image1]